 Magnolia is a very small city located in the state of Texas.
-With a population of 1,828 people and six constituent neighborhoods, Magnolia is the 726th largest community in Texas.
+With a population of 2,635 people and 13 constituent neighborhoods, Magnolia is the 598th largest community in Texas.

-Being a small city, Magnolia does not have a public transit system used by locals to get to and from work.
+Magnolia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Magnolia is nearly on par with the US average for all cities of 21.84%: 17.85% of adults 25 and older in Magnolia have a bachelor's degree or advanced degree.
+In terms of college education, Magnolia is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.47% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Magnolia in 2010 was $26,752, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $107,008 for a family of four.
+The per capita income in Magnolia in 2018 was $36,328, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,312 for a family of four.
 However, Magnolia contains both very wealthy and poor people as well.

 Magnolia is an extremely ethnically-diverse city.
 The people who call Magnolia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Magnolia residents report their race to be White, followed by Black or African-American.
 Magnolia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.54% of the city’s residents.
-Important ancestries of people in Magnolia include Irish, German, English, and Italian.
+People of Hispanic or Latino origin account for 15.24% of the city’s residents.
+Important ancestries of people in Magnolia include Irish, English, German, Ethiopian, and European.

 The most common language spoken in Magnolia is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Russian.